dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 // Use initializer list to create a header in a single call - Send LATCH_ON to indices 0 and 1 commands.Add<ControlRelayOutputBlock>({ WithIndex(crob, 0), WithIndex(crob, 1) });

-/// Add two analog outputs to the set using the header method auto header = commands.StartHeader<AnalogOutputInt16>();
+/// Add two analog outputs to the set using the header method.
+/// Note that the 'header' is captured as a reference. auto& header = commands.StartHeader<AnalogOutputInt16>();
 header.Add(AnalogOutputInt16(7), 3);
 header.Add(AnalogOutputInt16(9), 4);
 ```